sleak-lbl/weekly-emails/items/cudatrain.md

 each lecture via teleconference or on your own. **These events are being held exclusively online.**

-The eighth training in the series, to be held on Tuesday, August 18, covers GPU performance analysis.
+The eighth training in the series, to be held next Tuesday, August 18, covers GPU performance analysis.
 This module introduces the analysis-driven optimization workflow using NVIDIA developer tools Nsight Systems and Nsight Compute to profile your code and determine what optimizations to make.